causalhq/eslint-plugin-no-argument-spread/README.md

 # eslint-plugin-no-argument-spread

 Show warning when someone uses the spread operator for function arguments.
+Using expressions like `Math(...array)` can lead to a stack overflow for large arrays.

 ## Installation